Artist proof Ltd edition

 The barn owl with it’s distinctive heart shaped face surveys the field below.
 Barn owls are nocturnal but can occasionally be seen in the early morning and late afternoon.
 Their small black eyes are precision tools, picking up on the slightest movement of small mammals on their travels such as voles, mice and shrews.

-Series of 175 limited edition prints titled and signed by the artist.
+Series of 15 Artist proof prints, titled and signed by the artist.

 *International orders are sent rolled, unmounted.